Wingspread: Conferences

 The Johnson Foundation has helped plan conferences and meetings at the house, including organizing transportation and lodging for visitors.
 Conferences are restricted to a small number of topics, including education, society, and international relations.
 Topics for conferences are either solicited through mail, chosen by organizations already affiliated with the foundation, or selected directly by the foundation's board of trustees.
 Events are organized by a board of trustees with nine members.
 The foundation does not take an official stance on any of the topics discussed during meetings.
 Dignitaries from around the world have attended meetings there.
 Wingspread's in-house kitchen staff prepares American cuisine for events at the house, though they could also accommodate dietary requests, such as requests for kosher and vegetarian food.
 The conference center has also hosted concerts, exhibits, and lectures for the local community.

 Highlights from meetings at Wingspread are published in a quarterly newsletter called the Wingspread Journal.
 The foundation also distributed grants for conferences at Wingspread or for other projects, though this was no longer done by the late 1980s.
 From 1972 to c.
 1987–1988, the Johnson Foundation hosted a radio series called Conversations from Wingspread, which included recordings of conferences at Wingspread.
-The foundation received the Peabody Award for Conversations from Wingspread in 1975, as well as the George Washington Honor Medal Award in 1977 and the Ohio State Award in 1978.
+The foundation received the Peabody Award for the radio series in 1975, as well as the George Washington Honor Medal Award in 1977 and the Ohio State Award in 1978.
 A revival of Conversations from Wingspread was launched in 1998.